 Marketing is fairly new to lawyers.
 Here are some of the major changes that have taken place in family lawyer marketing over the last 10 years – and what may be coming your way.

-By Atif Nadeem, Victor Obenauf, and Rodger Kauffmann, Family Lawyer Marketing Experts
+By Victor Obenauf, Family Lawyer Marketing Experts

 Fifty years ago, it was considered unprofessional for law firms to market themselves.
 Lawyers listed their names and contact information in law directories, and they had printed stationery, but that was about it.
 Today, the attitude toward marketing has changed drastically at many levels, including the bar associations, the law firms, and the clients.

 Thomson Reuter’s study on the 2021 State of U.S. Small Law Firms shows that:

 - Law firms utilize a wide range of marketing options

 - Only 16% of law firms do not utilize any of the marketing options indicated (see Chart 1, below)